THE PAYCHECK PROTECTION PROGRAM DEADLINE IS FAST APPROACHING

 BRIDGING THE GAP FOR SMALL BUSINESSES

-Small business owners can apply for an Economic Injury Disaster Loan advance of up to $10,000.
-Agricultural businesses with less than 500 employees can also apply.
-This advance will provide economic relief to businesses that are currently experiencing a temporary loss of revenue.
-This loan does not need to be repaid.
+Small business owners can apply for an Economic Injury Disaster Loan.
+This loan will provide economic relief to businesses that are currently experiencing a temporary loss of revenue.
 You can apply here.

 Small businesses that currently have a business relationship with an SBA Express Lender can quickly access up to $25,000 through the Express Bridge Loan Pilot Program.
 These loans will help bridge the gap if a business urgently needs funds while waiting for their Economic Injury Disaster Loan to process.
 Click here to learn more about the SBA Express Bridge Loans.